Minister of Indigenous Services

-The minister of Indigenous services (ministre des services aux autochtones) is a minister of the Crown in the Canadian Cabinet.
-The minister is responsible for Indigenous Services Canada (ISC), the department of the Government of Canada which delivers federal government services to Indigenous peoples.
+The minister of Indigenous services (ministre des services aux autochtones) is the minister of the Crown responsible for Indigenous Services Canada (ISC), the department of the Government of Canada which delivers federal government services to Indigenous peoples.
+The minister is a member of the King's Privy Council for Canada and the Canadian Cabinet.

-The position was created in 2017 by the Trudeau government when the Indian Affairs and Northern Development portfolio was abolished, taking over the management of health, clean water and other services.
+Mandy Gull-Masty has been the minister of Indigenous services since May 13, 2025.
+The minister is selected by the prime minister and appointed by the Crown.
+The position was created in 2017 when the Indian Affairs and Northern Development was abolished, with ISC taking over the management of health, clean water and other services.
 Together with the minister of Crown–Indigenous relations, the minister of Indigenous services administers agreements between the Canadian Crown and Indigenous peoples.